 - Make sure your middle layer of clothing, such as a sweatshirt or fleece, covers you neck.
 Hoodies are good options.

 - Look for coats, gloves and boots with Gore-Tex®, which protects against wind and precipitation, while still letting out heat and moisture to prevent overheating and chilling.
+Ideally, find gloves and boots with inserts.

 - Ideally, gloves and boots have inserts that can be removed for easier and faster drying.